 Does it look like my trips usually revolve around food?
 Because they do.
 Also, since we’re talking cupcakes today, I have to mention Peggy Porchsen, where you’ll find the most elegant and scrumptious cupcakes ever.
 The storefront is stunning, it’s practically straight out of a movie.
 It’s also incredibly pink, which is just the way I like it.

 Although it’s hard, let’s put London aside and concentrate on our treats.
-These cupcakes are pure classic.
-Delicate, but stable enough to hold the frosting.
+These homemade cupcakes are pure classic.
+They’re easy to make, and made from scratch.
+They’re delicate, but stable enough to hold the frosting.
 Flavorful, but subtle.
 Fluffy and moist, but not too crumbly.
 Sweet, but not heavy.
 I could go on and on… but just try them for yourself to understand how good they really are.

 If you’re not sure which one you like best, you can either be crazy like me and try all 3 at once, or read more about each of them here, here, and here.
 Even if you’re not a cupcake fan (which is impossible, right?), I’m sure you’ll love at least one of these frostings.